How to End an LLC: Everything You Need to Know

 You are also required to notify all creditors by mail that your LLC is being dissolved.
 As previously noted, some states require that you satisfy this requirement prior to submitting a dissolution form with the Secretary of State.
 Notifying creditors will allow them to reach out and collect what is currently owed to them.

 If you are registered to conduct business in other states, you will also be required to file dissolution forms in those states.
 This form is referred to as an application of withdrawal, certificate of termination of existence, termination of registration, or a certificate to surrender of right to transact business.

 If you need help ending your LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.